-This edition of MRM's "Ask the Expert” features advice from Buyers Edge Platform on the topic of menu engineering.
+This edition of MRM's "Ask the Expert” features advice from Buyers Edge Platform.

 Please send questions to Modern Restaurant Management (MRM) magazine Executive Editor Barbara Castiglia at firstname.lastname@example.org.